 When the Backup button is clicked, a complete backup of the Boxilla unit is created and added to the Backup table with a timestamp.
 This file is still on the Boxilla unit.
-To save this backup external to unit, click on Download on the "•••" icon options on the row on the Backup table to be downloaded.
+To save this backup file to your local system, click on Download using the ellipsis "•••" icon found next to the specific backup.

-FIGURE 114.
+FIGURE 13-13.
 SYSTEM BACKUP/RESTORE TAB